jeremiahmegel/Vernam-Haskell/README.md

 	-k  KEY             The key
 	-kf KEY_FILE        The filename of a file containing the key

-Provide a plaintext message either via one of the following flags or stdin:
+Provide the data either via one of the following flags or stdin:

 	-i  MESSAGE         The data
 	-if MESSAGE_FILE    The filename of a file containing the data